Charlie9009/CI_PP5_INSTRUMENTA/README.md

 ### Design

-*
+* A big part of my design inspiration came from the music site [Thomann](https://www.thomann.de/se/index.html).
+I also looked a lot on [Gear4music](https://www.gear4music.se/sv/).
+I also got a lot of inspiration and help from the study material *Boutique Ado* from [Code Institute](https://codeinstitute.net/se/).

 #### Colors

-* For the colors I wanted a more sophisticated clean look, after some googling I found [visme](https://visme.co/blog/website-color-schemes/) and number 7 on the list caught my attention.
-I took that as a starting point and experimented a bit.
+* For the colors I wanted a grounded and basic look, letting the instruments speak for the page.
+Based on that i went with a white background with banners marking of some parts with stronger grey colors.

 #### Fonts